c4arl0s/5BranchesII/README.md

  * [new branch]      old-master -> old-master
 ```

-As you can see in Git hub, the old-master keeps appearing, the withoutStackViews branch also, Git didn't allow me to delete it from command line
+**As you can see in Git hub, the old-master keeps appearing, the withoutStackViews branch also, Git didn't allow me to delete it from command line**.

 ![Screen Shot 2020-06-12 at 12 55 19](https://user-images.githubusercontent.com/24994818/84532552-09622200-acac-11ea-93d6-18cbb079870a.png)